Revenue Per Square Foot: How Growing Clinics Think Like Developers

 In real estate, developers do not evaluate an asset by how hard the team is working.
 They evaluate it by output.
 The metric is simple.
 How much value does the space produce relative to its size.

-Clinics often evaluate success by patient volume or booked schedules.
+Clinics often evaluate success by client volume or booked schedules.
 Those matter.
 But they can mask a deeper issue.
-You can be busy and still leave a meaningful portion of your space underperforming.
+You can be busy and still leave a meaningful portion of your space underused.

-Developer mindset: If you are paying for the square footage, the square footage must pay you back.
+Developer mindset: If you are paying for the square footage, the square footage should have a clear purpose.

 This is not about squeezing people into rooms or creating a sales culture.
 It is about clarity.
-Once you see your clinic as an operating asset, the growth opportunities become obvious.
+Once you see your clinic as an operating asset, the growth opportunities become easier to identify.

 How to calculate revenue per square foot in a clinic